-We have huge ambition and aspiration for every student, and our commitment to their success is combined with exceptional support.
 We strive to develop resilience in our students and the ability to be tenacious in their quest to 'enjoy being the best they can be'.
 We draw out their individual talents and celebrate their personal achievements at every opportunity.
 We enable our students to explore interests beyond the classroom, develop a social conscience and create opportunities to allow them to have a broad understanding of the world.